Cyfrin/Updraft/courses/formal-verification/1-horse-store/62-horsestorev2-introduction/+page.md

 Ultimately however all this contract allows a user to do is to mint a horse NFT via the `mintHorse()` function, feed a horse via `feedHorse()` (this function just updates a mapping) and check if a horse is happy via `isHappyHorse()`

-Our goal in the comming lessons will be to rewrite this V2 contract in Huff!
+Our goal in the coming lessons will be to rewrite this V2 contract in Huff!

 Before moving forward, I want you to take a look at the [GitHub repo](https://github.com/Cyfrin/1-horse-store-s23/tree/main/test/v2) for this lesson and copy over the files contained within `test/v2`.
 We won't write all these tests from scratch, but these files will allow us to test our `HorseStoreV2` contracts with ease and compare our implementations.

-Feel free to pause here and try writting `HorseStoreV2` in Huff yourself!
+Feel free to pause here and try writing `HorseStoreV2` in Huff yourself!
 It will be a great opportunity to challenge yourself and see how much you've learnt so far!

 Otherwise, let's get started and write `HorseStoreV2` in Huff together!